create3000/x_ite/docs/_posts/components/RigidBodyPhysics/Contact.md

 ### SFVec2f [in, out] **frictionCoefficients** 0 0 <small>[0,∞)</small>

-FrictionCoefficients used for computing surface drag.
+*frictionCoefficients* used for computing surface drag.

 ### SFVec2f [in, out] **surfaceSpeed** 0 0 <small>(-∞,∞)</small>

-SurfaceSpeed defines speed vectors for computing surface drag, if contact surfaces move independently of bodies.
+*surfaceSpeed* defines speed vectors for computing surface drag, if contact surfaces move independently of bodies.

 ### SFVec2f [in, out] **slipCoefficients** 0 0 <small>(-∞,∞)</small>

-SlipCoefficients used for computing surface drag.
+*slipCoefficients* used for computing surface drag.

 ### SFFloat [in, out] **softnessConstantForceMix** 0.0001 <small>[0,1]</small>

-SoftnessConstantForceMix value applies a constant force value to make colliding surfaces appear to be somewhat soft.
+*softnessConstantForceMix* value applies a constant force value to make colliding surfaces appear to be somewhat soft.

 ### SFFloat [in, out] **softnessErrorCorrection** 0.8 <small>[0,1]</small>

-SoftnessErrorCorrection indicates fraction of collision error fixed in a set of evaluations (0 = no error correction, 1 = all errors corrected in single step).
+*softnessErrorCorrection* indicates fraction of collision error fixed in a set of evaluations (0 = no error correction, 1 = all errors corrected in single step).

 ### SFNode [in, out] **geometry1** NULL <small>[X3DNBodyCollidableNode]</small>